Argimlas/swh/content/posts/microcontroller/index.md

 **Hall- and LDR-Sensor:**

-A Hall-Sensor reacts to a megnetic field which then can be read by a microcontroller.
+A Hall-Sensor reacts to a magnetic field which then can be read by a microcontroller.
 The LDR-Sensor works similar only that it reacts to a change of brightness instead to a magnetic field.

 Circuit: